nguyenkien1402/Commerce-Web-Flask/README.md

-# Commerce-Web-Flask
+# Commercial-Web-Flask
-A purly Flask web app commerce, power by google app engine.
+A purly Flask web app commercial, using machine leanring to automatically label the uploaded images